 MsgBox “Attachments Extracted to: ” & File_Path

-4. Once the code has been executed, all attachments from Outlook will be stored to your designated local disc.
+- Once the code has been executed, all attachments from Outlook will be stored in your designated local disc.

-As previously stated, most Outlook users choose to save Outlook attachments on a local disc in order to free up Outlook space.
-As a result, we’ve covered the top three most effective strategies for saving Outlook email attachments in bulk in this article.
+As previously stated, most Outlook users choose to save Outlook attachments on a local disc to free up Outlook space.
+As a result, we’ve covered the top three most effective strategies to save Outlook attachments to local drive in this article.
 It is now up to you to select the appropriate process based on your preferences.

 Frequently Asked Question